-We also offer an MPhil and a Masters by dissertation in this subject.Please note that part-time research study is also available.
+We also offer an MPhil and Masters by dissertation.Please note that part-time research study is also available.

 PGR students are allocated a supervisor whose role is to guide the student through the different stages of the research degree.
 In some cases, students may have joint supervision by two members of staff.